Links and Contact Details

 Although I cannot update this list very regularly, I am happy to accept suggestions or updates.

 The National Association for Mental Health in the United Kingdom campaigns on behalf of those with mental illness.
 It has a great website, which includes a lot of information and links, including an A-Z of mental health.
-It also provides a variety of services relating to mental health at a local level.
 The infoline is on 0300 123 3393.
+Unfortunately its local services are limited to England and Wales.

-Addaction offers a range of services to help individuals recover from their dependency on drugs and alcohol, and also works with families and loved ones.
+Addaction offers a range of services across Scotland and England to help individuals recover from their dependency on drugs and alcohol, and also works with families and loved ones.
 Their website contains an A-Z of the most commonly-available drugs, with lots of useful information.

 Addiction Guide is a US site created to provide comprehensive up-to-date information about various addictions and how to overcome them.
 Lots of useful information and interesting links, largely to do with drugs and alcohol.